Body camera video shows Javon Hall armed with knife when shot by police

 After shooting Hall, the two responding officers moved the blade away from his body and used a trauma medical kit to try to treat the wound to his chest until EMT's arrived several minutes later.

-At the end of the 7-minute video released, Hall is still alive; unconscious but breathing.
-He would die later at a hospital.
+At the end of the seven-minute video released, Hall is still alive; unconscious but breathing.
+He died later at a hospital.

 JOIN THE CONVERSATION